 It’s important to remember that we are all human, and are therefore all susceptible to the overkill effect.
 As such, it’s important to take the potential influence of this cognitive bias into consideration when you’re listening to arguments presented by other people.

-Specifically, try to identify cases where you automatically accept the argument which is simpler and appealing, without giving full consideration to the more complex arguments that you heard.
-Then, make sure to actually consider the complex arguments, and try to simplify them, using the same techniques that you would use if you were presenting them to someone else.
+Specifically, try to identify cases where you automatically accept the argument which is simpler and therefore more appealing, without giving full consideration to the more complex arguments that you heard.
+Then, make sure to actually consider the more complex arguments, and try to simplify them, using the same techniques that you would use if you were presenting them to someone else.

 Summary and conclusions

 - The overkill backfire effect is a cognitive bias that causes people to reject arguments that are complex in favor of arguments that are easier for them to understand.

 - People experience the overkill effect because they often prefer to select an argument that is less taxing for them to process from a cognitive perspective.

 - The overkill effect means that, past a certain point, seeing additional evidence in support of a certain stance could make people less likely to accept that stance.